Sunday Afolabi (footballer)

-Sunday Kolawole Afolabi (born 10 July 1999) is a Nigerian Association football who plays as a midfielder for Malaysia Super League club Perak.
+Sunday Kolawole Afolabi (born 10 July 1999) is a Nigerian professional footballer who plays as a defensive midfielder for Diamond Harbour FC.

 Career

 Before the 2017 season, Afolabi signed for Nigerian second tier side Osun United.
 Before the 2018 season, he signed for Rivers United in the Nigerian top flight.
 Before the 2019 season, Afolabi signed for Peruvian club San Martín, where he made 26 league appearances and scored 2 goals.
 On 16 February 2019, he debuted for San Martín during a 1–1 draw with UTC.
 On 24 March 2019, Afolabi scored his first goal for San Martín during a 1–0 win over Mannucci.

 Before the second half of 2020–21, he signed for Leiria in Portugal.
 In 2021, Afolabi signed for Slovak second tier team Púchov.
 Before the second half of 2021–22, he signed for Žižkov B in the Czech fifth tier.